 The Company operates in a global market with income and costs possibly arising in a number of currencies.
 The Company's strategic aim of acquiring asset(s) or business(es) acting as a post discovery accelerator, is not limited to any specific geo-political area or jurisdiction.
 Currently the majority of the Company's overhead costs are incurred in £GBP.
 The Kathleen Valley Project is located in Western Australia, and hence the majority of the exploration and evaluation costs relating to this project are incurred in \$AUD.
 The Company has not hedged against any currency depreciation but continues to keep the matter under review.
-The Company did not have foreign currency exposure at year end.

-21. RELATED PARTY TRANSACTIONS
+18. RELATED PARTY TRANSACTIONS